-Your master bedroom is your personal retreat.
+Your primary bedroom is your personal retreat.
 Make it a comfortable place to unwind or energize it with a bright color palette.
 Go glam with a faux-fur throw and upholstered headboard, rustic with a chest and nightstands in a distressed finish or modern with brushed nickel lamps and a dresser with clean, contemporary lines.

-There’s no right or wrong way to design a master bedroom.
+There’s no right or wrong way to design a primary bedroom.
 If you’re on a budget, you can decorate or redecorate with small changes.
 For a big makeover, consider new bedroom furniture or upgrade your mattress to one that is larger and more luxurious.

 Before you go shopping, decide what to keep and what should go.
 Check your window treatments, carpet or area rugs, blankets and pillow cases and sheets.
 If they’re worn out or stained, it’s time to replace them.